zv3/react-autocomplete/README.md

 ## Future Work

-- Debounce the `keyDown` event to prevent re-rendering the list of items on every key stroke (due to highlighting).
+- PERFORMANCE: Debounce the `keyDown` event to prevent re-rendering the list of items on every key stroke (due to highlighting).
 (Difficulty level: 1/5)
-- Refactorings; Introduce HOCs (e.g. to control the visibility of the menu, detect outside clicks).
+- DX: Refactorings; Introduce HOCs (e.g. to control the visibility of the menu, detect outside clicks).
 (Difficulty level: 1/5)
-- Add a small loading indicator to the right of the search input.
+- UX: Add a small loading indicator to the right of the search input.
 (Difficulty level: 1/5)
-- Add an up/down dropdown icon to indicate the user can re-open the dropdown menu.
+- UX: Add an up/down dropdown icon to indicate the user can re-open the dropdown menu.
 (Difficulty level: 2/5)
-- Detect the position of the input relative to the scroll position to display the menu above or below the input.
+- UX: Detect the position of the input relative to the scroll position to display the menu above or below the input.
 (Difficulty level: 3/5)
-- Add multi-selection by displaying selected values as chips.
+- UX: Add multi-selection by displaying selected values as chips.
 (Difficulty level: 5/5)

 ## How to run -- available scripts